stanford-cs149/asst2/README.md

 Notice that if you were running the example above on a Myth machine with eight execution contexts, the ability to schedule the tasks from `launchB` and `launchC` in parallel might be quite useful, since neither bulk task launch on its own is sufficient to use all the execution resources of the machine.

+### Testing ###
+All of the tests with postfix `Async` should be used to test part B. The subset of tests included in the grading harness are described in `tests/README.md`, and all tests can be found in `tests/tests.h` and are listed in `tests/main.cpp`.
+To debug correctness, we've provided a small test `simple_test_async`.
+Take a look at the `simpleTest` function in `tests/tests.h`. `simple_test_async` should be small enough to debug using print statements or breakpoints inside `simpleTest`.

+We encourage you to create your own tests.
+Take a look at the existing tests in `tests/tests.h` for inspiration.
+We have also included a skeleton test composed of `class YourTask` and function `yourTest()` for you to build on if you so choose.
+For the tests you do create, make sure to add them to the list of tests and test names in `tests/main.cpp`, and adjust the variable `n_tests` accordingly.
+Please note that while you will be able to run your own tests with your solution, you will not be able to compile the reference solution to run your tests.

 ### What You Need to Do ###

 You must extend your task system implementation that uses a thread pool (and sleeps) from part A to correctly implement `TaskSystemParallelThreadPoolSleeping::runAsyncWithDeps()` and `TaskSystemParallelThreadPoolSleeping::sync()`.
+We also expect you to create at least one test, which can test either correctness or performance.
+See the Testing section above for more information.
 **You do not need to implement the other `TaskSystem` classes in Part B.**

 As with Part A, we offer you the following tips to get started: